E-commerce-CS22/frontend/README.md

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # dev env variables

-## create .env.local file and inside it paste the following
+## create .env.local file in the main directory (beside the README.md file) and inside it paste the following

 ```bash